Car Repossession Rights in Georgia

 Debtor Rights During Repossession in Georgia

 Georgia law provides debtors with specific rights during repossession, helping to protect you and your personal property.
+As the buyer of the vehicle, you retain certain rights during the repossession process, including the right to redeem the vehicle and retrieve your personal belongings.

 Right to Cure the Default